mohamedmshokry/explorecalifornia/starting-pack/README.md

     kubectl port-forward deployment/explorecalifornia-dep 8080:80
     ```
     Then try to access it from your laptop browser
-* Now we have only access to the website from only Kubernetes cluster network to enable access from outside we need two resources to be created: Service and Ingress
+* Now we have only access to the website from only Kubernetes cluster network to enable access from outside we need two resources to be created:
+    * Kubernetes Service resource
+    * Kubernetes Ingress resource
 * Let's create the service to enable fixed clusterIP access and traffic distribution when we scale
     ```bash
     kubectl create service clusterip --dry-run=client --tcp=80:80 explorecalifornia-dep --output=yaml > service.yaml
+    ```
+* Check the service yaml file and cleanup unneeded parameters.
+Modify the service name from ```explorecalifornia-dep``` to ```explorecalifornia-svc``` then apply it
+    ```bash
+    kubectl apply -f service.yaml
     ```
 * Let's verify we can access if we exposed the service instead of the deployment
     ```bash